skudsi490/Expenses-Tracker-vue3/README.md

 Vue.js - The Progressive JavaScript Framework.
 Vite - Frontend Tooling.
 vue-toastification - Toast library for Vue.js.

-### Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ### Authors
 Sami Kudsi - Initial work - skudsi490